 Summer Fund Program Overview

-The Center for Social Impact currently supports funding for internships with social impact organizations.
-Graduate internships must be at least 10 weeks in length and total available funding (including any that the Center supports) must not exceed $14,000.
+Business+Impact currently supports funding for internships with social impact organizations.
+Graduate internships must be at least 10 weeks in length and total available funding (including any that the initiative supports) must not exceed $14,000.
 Total available funding (including any that the initiative supports) for BBAs must not exceed $7,000 for 10 weeks.
 Eligible organizations can be a nonprofit, government, or clearly-defined social enterprise.

 Accepted students are awarded up to and average of $2,000 each to defray costs associated with their internships, including those with a limited stipend and with organizations anywhere in the U.S. or abroad.

 The majority of MBA funds for self-directed internships are donations made by members of the prior MBA class through the student-led Give-A-Day Fund.
 Members of the MBA class donate a day of their regular salary in order to support those who have pursued social impact internships.
 A student board manages the Fund and runs the fundraising process.